 “Wing IDE 101” at:

-While there is no need for all the bells-and-whistles the commercial version comes with, they are nice.
+There is no need for all the bells-and-whistles the commercial version comes with, but they are nice.
 The program will often help you by auto-filling in variable names as you start to type them.
 If you've got extra money and want to save time you might like to pick up the commercial version.

 In the videos on the website I use either the default Python editor or the Wing editor.
 There are many other editors that can be used as well: